thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 ## Testing our SMTP alerting

 Let's again throw a flood of processes on ubuntu-host-1 to put it's CPU on 100% load.
-We hope to have the trigger event to occur and for the configured trigger action to send an email alert to my Email inbox.
-All three virtual machines have internet connectivity so it should work in theory.
+We hope to have the trigger event to occur and the configured trigger action to send an email alert to my Email inbox.

 On first try the Email alert failed: